dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 in action.

-If you test this procedure when only one cell is selected, you’ll find that  all the cells on the worksheet are processed.
+If you test this procedure when only one cell is selected, you'll find that  all the cells on the worksheet are processed.
 That behavior is a byproduct of using the SpecialCells method.
 If you prefer to be able to process just one cell, change

 the first block of code to this: